 When saving multiple items from a given site, Zotero users will occasionally push the limits of what Google Scholar, or any other Zotero-compatible database (e.g., ProQuest), wants an individual to access in a given period of time.
-When this happens, saving to Zotero may fail, and when browsing the site you may start getting save failures or see a message like the following when browsing the site:
+When this happens, saving to Zotero may fail, and when browsing the site you may start seeing CAPTCHAs or messages about making automated requests.

-If you need to import more than a few items at once, it's better to first save the items to Google Scholar's "My Library" feature and then export items en masse as a BibTeX file from the My Library view, and then import the BibTeX file into Zotero.
+If you need to import more than a few items at once, it's better to first save the items to Google Scholar's "My Library" feature, export items en masse as a BibTeX file from the My Library view, and then import the BibTeX file into Zotero.
 Other sites may have similar features that allow exporting a collection of items.
 You can also simply click through to the article page and save from there rather than saving from the search results page.

 How can I restore my access to the site?

 Sometimes a site will request a CAPTCHA verification.
 In this case, complete the verification test to restore access.
 Otherwise, in general, the site will restore your access within a few hours.
 You may be able to access the site using a different web browser in the interim.